kyma-project/kyma/docs/03-tutorials/service-management/smgt-01-deploy-service.md

 ---
-title: Deploy a service
+title: Deploy a service in your Kyma cluster
 ---

-Basic workflow:
+This tutorial describes how you can deploy a service in your Kyma cluster using the {GCP} service operator.

-1. Install the {GCP?} operator in your Kubernetes cluster.
+1. Install the {GCP?} service operator in your Kyma cluster.
 2.
-...
-3. any UI steps?